EURxbfinance/LPE/README.md

 XBE Liquidity event – UNISWAP and SUSHISWAP

-We are proud to announce the first liquidity event for EURxb’s governance token $XBE.
-This event will run over 10 days by distribution 1000 XBE split evenly between Sushiswap and Uniswap (500 each pool).
-Every day, 100 tokens will be distributed to LPs on both Uniswap and Sushiswap (50 XBE each pool, each day) for a total of 10 days.
-LPs can withdraw their rewards at anytime during the event.
+This event will run over 10 days and distribute 1000 XBE split evenly between the USDT/XBE pools on Sushiswap and Uniswap respectively (500 XBE to each pool).
+That means that over 10 days, every day a total of 100 XBE tokens will be awarded across the Uniswap and Sushiswap LPs (50 XBE per pool per day).
+Also note that LPs will be able to withdraw their rewards at any time during the event, even though liquidity will be locked till the end.

 Uniswap Pool address: https://info.uniswap.org/pair/0x5551c4812a89bf840e3da6debd4cb1a2d5322e3a